The Crespo Foundation

 Prof. Christiane Riedel, Chair of the Crespo Foundation

-To give children and young people unfettered access to art, in 2018 the Hessian Ministry of Education and Cultural Affairs launched the Flying Artist’s Room artist-in-residence programme with the Crespo Foundation.
+Making it possible for children and young people to have unfettered access to art – in 2018 the Hessische Ministerium für Kultus, Bildung und Chancen launched the flying artist’s room artist-in-residence programme with the Crespo Foundation.

-For a whole school year the artist lives and works in a mobile artist’s studio specially designed for this purpose and develops art projects with teachers and students.
-The studio and the artist’s presence allow an encounter with the arts in day-to-day school life and provide impetus for school development as envisaged by integrated education.
-During the one-year collaboration, the school can develop teaching models with the artist and change structures to facilitate artistic practice and aesthetic experiences in day-to-day school life even after the Flying Artist’s Room has moved on to another school.
-Ideally, those creating the art and the school community learn and benefit from one another and provide impetus that is fun, exploits the potential that is already there and continues their interest in the arts – even when the studio heads off elsewhere after a year.
+For a period of two school years, the artist lives and works in a mobile artist’s studio specially designed for this purpose, and develops art projects with teachers and students.
+The studio and the artist’s presence allow a special encounter with the arts in day-to-day school life and provide impetus for school development in terms of integrated education.
+During the two-year collaboration, the school can develop teaching models with the artist and change structures to facilitate artistic practice and aesthetic experiences in day-to-day school life, even after the flying artist’s room has moved on to another school.
+Ideally, those creating the art and the school community learn and benefit from one another and provide impetus that is fun, exploits the potential that is already there and continues their interest in the arts – including when the studio heads off again after two years.

-The Hessian Ministry of Education and Cultural Affairs supports the project by accompanying the process.
-The school is included in a network of culturally active schools that gives them the opportunity to take part in special continuing education formats.
-Over and above this, it is supported with inset days focusing on culture.
+The Hessische Ministerium für Kultus, Bildung und Chancen facilitates the project with ongoing support.
+The school is included in a network of culturally active schools, giving it the opportunity to take part in special continuing education formats.
+Over and above this, it receives support with the organisation of inset days focusing on culture.

 > www.kultusministerium.hessen.de